 The Amex Business Platinum and Ink Business Preferred both offer lucrative welcome offers if you can meet the spending minimum.

-The Amex Business Platinum card’s welcome offer is 100,000 Membership Rewards points after you spend $15,000 on eligible purchases within the first three months of opening the account.
-According to Amex, that amount of Membership Rewards Points can get you one of these options: $900 in statement credits, $1,500 on flights booked on AmexTravel.com, $1,050 in purchases at Amazon.com, or up to $1,500 in gift cards from select retailers.
+The Amex Business Platinum card’s welcome offer is 120,000 Membership Rewards points after you spend $15,000 on eligible purchases within the first three months of opening the account.
+You can redeem your points to cover purchases, toward travel booked on AmexTravel.com, shop online, and more.
 You can also transfer points to partners including many airlines and hotel chains to book travel for just the cost of taxes and fees.

 The sign-up bonus for the Ink Business Preferred is 100,000 Ultimate Rewards points after spending $15,000 on purchases in the first three months of opening the account.
 That’s worth $1,250 when redeemed for travel through Chase Ultimate Rewards, according to Chase.
 Like Amex points, Chase points can be transferred to partners.